|

 NETLOGO FEATURES

-In NetLogo, the default behavior of the ants is to move in parallel.
-Notice the use of delays based on turtle ids in the TIME-TO-START? reporter to make the turtles leave the nest serially.
+Notice the use of delays based on turtle ids in the TIME-TO-START? reporter to make the turtles leave the nest one at a time.

 CREDITS AND REFERENCES